Baths vs Showers: Which is actually better for you?

 Both the bath or shower uses a precious commodity for our planet, so figuring out which fitting is better for our environment is an important factor.

-The benefits of a shower seem to come out on top from an environmental standpoint in this category.
+The benefits of a shower seem to come out on top from a bathing environmental standpoint in this category.
 Providing it isn’t a long one!
 The most efficient way to conserve water is by using a specialised water-saving showerhead.
 If you can make your shower snappy and quick, rinsing off in the space of five to seven minutes, you can save over 10 gallons of water!
 However, if you were to spend more than ten minutes in your shower – the water waste is pretty much the same, calling this category a tie.

 For those of you who just can’t give up your beloved baths, there are some things you can do to still make a positive impact on the planet.
 First things first, pop in the plug before you start running the water and adjust the temperature as it fills up.
 If you have a garden or house plants, you can go one step further and set up some kind of hose system or water your plants with a bucket or watering can.

 Category 5: Sleep